 Not all of your manga has to look perfectly new.
 Some used manga is still well taken care of, so you won't always have to worry about yellow pages, rips, or bends in the cover.

 Take a trip to your local bookstore or thrift shop, and you just might find the used manga that you're looking for in decent-looking shape.

 If you can't find the used manga that you want, you can always buy it from a used bookstore online.
 For example, did you know that Better World Books has a Comics & Manga section?

 Buying boxed sets of manga boxed, new or used, can also help you save a good amount of cash.
 When sold in a set, manga is sometimes sold at a cheaper price than if you were to buy each individually.

-Having just a portion of a series is fine—don’t kick yourself for not owning every single manga in One Piece.
-You might even want to set a limit for the number of manga you’d like to own in each series.
+And it's totally fine if you only own a partial collection for a certain series, so don't kick yourself for not having every single volume of One Piece.
+You might even want to set a limit for the number of manga you'd like to own in each series.

 Once your manga collection starts coming together, you can sit back and appreciate the art and story in each manga.
 It's a satisfying hobby that looks great on your bookshelf!